sophearyrin-dev/Hotel-Management-System-Web/README.md

 ### Running the Application

+1. Start the Mock API using Mockoon:
+   - Open Mockoon and import the provided API configuration.
+   - Start the mock server.

-1. Start the Angular application:
+2. Start the Angular application:
    ```bash
    ng serve
    ```
-2. Open your browser and navigate to `http://localhost:4200`.
+3. Open your browser and navigate to `http://localhost:4200`.

 ## Usage